KeckObservatory/mKTL/doc/client.rst

 issuing requests, receiving responses to requests, and receiving asynchronous updates of new item values.
-The Python interface described here makes liberal use of background threads, callbacks in particular can and will arrive from background threads as asynchronous updates arrive. the author of any custom code should not assume that calls arriving via these mechanisms will be serialized or thread-safe to any meaningful degree.
+The Python interface described here makes liberal use of background threads, callbacks in particular can and will arrive from background threads as asynchronous updates arrive.

 Unlike the :ref:`daemon`, a typical client application will not need subclasses of the classes defined here, they are expected to be used directly, as-is.